Banigo1/Validated-Multi-Step-Form/README.md

-# Multi-Step Form Example
+# Multi-Step Form

-A simple and intuitive multi-step form implementation focused on user experience and accessibility.
+This project is a simple and intuitive multi-step form implementation focused on user experience and accessibility.

 ## Overview